20 Beautiful Flowers For Balcony That Bloom All Summer Long

 6. Verbena

 Verbena brings cheerful clusters of tiny flowers in pink, purple, red, orange, yellow, and white to your balcony garden.
-Your verbena will thrive in full sun and needs regular watering to keep the soil slightly moist.

 You can enjoy these bright blooms from spring until frost with proper care.
 Cut back spent flowers to encourage fresh blooms and keep your verbena looking full and healthy.